emilsto/WinkuApp/README.md

 - A simple twitter clone
 - A fullstack app
-- A Place for wining
+- A Place for whining

 ## Badges